omriGdai1/vbet_to_git_not_privet/README.md

 Create features and aggregartions
 ## vebet_agg_per_player_batch.py
 Same process as in vbet_agg_data_creator.py, but relative to ftd/std which are user based.
-This file needs to be evaluaterd for each model timestamp e.g. ftd+ 2w etc.
+This file needs to be evaluaterd for each model timestamp e.g. ftd+ 2w etc. For each timestamps Currently, the script aggregated data for std+4w model

-Currently, the script aggregated data for std+4w model
+Labels and training in model_early_stage.ipynb locally in notebook